 All the practical driving or motorcycle tests are designed to be reflective of modern driving and riding conditions.
 This ensures that the candidate is given every opportunity to demonstrate their skill and knowledge.

-DSA examiners carry out tests at over 400 centres.
+DVSA examiners carry out tests at over 400 centres.
 Senior Examiner staff regularly accompany driving examiners on tests to ensure uniformity and a quality customer service.